solv-finance/SolvBTC/docs/SolvBTCWhitelistedSwap/contract-archtecture.md

 * Protocol-controlled executors
 * Designated on-chain adapters

 Access can be enforced via a whitelist.
-When whitelist checks are disabled, any caller can execute swaps, and whitelist rate limits are not applied.
+When whitelist checks are disabled, any caller can execute swaps, and the same limits apply to all callers.

 #### 2.1  Architecture Overview